- Exercise & Fitness

 Sleeveless offers good range of motion

-It's great for water sports, however it may have limited range of motion for competitive swimming during the first stage of a triathlon.
+This top-rated wetsuit is great for water sports, however it may have limited range of motion for competitive swimming during the first stage of a triathlon.

 Now Get Going!!